elastic-rs/elastic/README.md

 serde_json = "*"
 ```

-Create a `Client` and start making requests:
+Create a `SyncClient` and start making requests:

 ```rust
 #[macro_use]